larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/therm-temp/??.?** - Sets the target temperature of the internal thermostat.

 **/thermostat/0** or **/thermostat/1** - Enables or disables the internal DS18B20 based thermostat.

 **/toggle-run** - Toggles the current run state, this is used by the web UI to start and stop the controller.